polkadot-developers/substrate-docs/content/md/en/docs/main-docs/test/benchmark.md

 ///            the `struct` created for your pallet by `construct_runtime!`
 ```

-After you have added the implementation of the `Benchmark` trait for your pallet, compile your node binary with the `runtime-benchmarks` feature flag.
+Once you have done this, you will need to compile your node binary with the `runtime-benchmarks`
-For example:
+feature flag:

 ```bash
 cd bin/node/cli
 cargo build --profile=production --features runtime-benchmarks
 ```

-The `production` profile applies various compiler optimizations.
+The production profile applies various compiler optimizations.
-These optimizations slow down the compilation process *a lot*.
+These optimizations slow down the compilation process _a lot_.
 If you are just testing things out and don't need final numbers, use `--release` instead.

-## Running benchmarks
+## Running Benchmarks

-After you have compiled a node binary with benchmarks enabled, you need to execute the
+Finally, once you have a node binary with benchmarks enabled, you need to execute your various
 benchmarks.

-You can list the available benchmarks by running the following command if you used the `production` profile:
+You can get a list of the available benchmarks by running:

 ```bash
 ./target/production/substrate benchmark pallet --chain dev --pallet "*" --extrinsic "*" --repeat 0
 ```

-To execute the benchmarks, you can start the node by running a command similar to the following:
+Then you can run a benchmark like so:

 ```bash
 ./target/production/substrate benchmark pallet \